memtrip/SQLKing/README.md

 tests can be used as a good reference on how to structure queries.

 ####TODO####
-- Rename the @Member annotation to @Column
 - Add the Random() method to OrderBy
-- Execute CREATE INDEX queries for @Member annotations that use an index
+- Execute CREATE INDEX queries for @Column annotations that use an index
-- Implement the @Member annotation foreign_key functionality
+- Implement the @Column annotation foreign_key functionality